14tstinson/git-essential-training-5988161/example02.md

-to make the remote repo ahead of local
+to make the remote repo ahead of local!